damesek/hustem/README.md

 WIP

-HuStem created for work with Snowball .sbl files.
+HuStem was created to work with Snowball's .sbl files.
-Goal is upadate the quality of the Hungarian stemmer config file.
+The goal is to update the quality of the Hungarian stemmer config file.
-Therefore we wrote first we tried find the issues and in this way the tests (TDD workflow).
+To achieve this, I first try to identify the issues and then proceed with tests, following a TDD (Test-Driven Development) workflow.

 ## Snowball cli basics